vekannan/interview/src/interview/React.md

 <section>
 <h3>mounting phase</h3>
 <article>
 Mounting phase has three methods.
-ComponentWillRender, render, ComponentDidRender.
+ComponentWillMount, render, ComponentDidMount.
 Reneder method actually holds the HTML to display.
 The other two methods executes before and after render method.
 These method will be running only one in component life cycle phase
 </article>
 </section>